fatimaismayilova98/data-analytics-portfolio/README.md

 Data Analyst specializing in HR and business analytics using Power BI, Excel, and SQL.

-This repository contains data analytics dashboards developed as part of my portfolio projects.
+This repository contains a collection of dashboard projects created using Power BI as part of my learning and portfolio development.

+---

 ## Projects